 - Avoid Tobacco: Tobacco use can damage your gums and can also make you far more likely to develop gum disease.

 - Maintain a Healthy Lifestyle: The American Dental Association recommends eating a balanced diet and avoiding between-meal snacking.
 Also, reducing stress from your life can help prevent gum disease.
 Being aware of all the areas that can affect your oral health, whether it is the foods we eat or how often we brush is the best way to protect against bleeding gums.

 By properly caring for teeth and practicing proper oral care routines you can work to prevent bleeding gums before it becomes an issue.
 If you do notice your gums beginning to bleed, practice with some of the tips provided and be sure to schedule an appointment with your dentist to help determine and remove the source of the issue.

 Schedule Your Gum Recession Consultation Today!

-We proudly serve patients in the New York Metropolitan area, NJ and Connecticut.
+We proudly serve patients in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island.
 To schedule a visit at a location near you, call 844.365.DENTAL.